 - Medium: 355 F - 180 C for 25 minutes per 1 lb - 450 gr plus an extra 25 minutes.
 Internal temperature 160 F - 70 C

-Depending on the size it can go from 2 lb - 1 kg to 3 lb - 1.5 kg.
-It is usually composed of 8 to 10 ribs
+Depending on the size, it can go from 2 lb - 1 kg to 3 lb - 1.5 kg.
+It is usually composed of 8 to 10 ribs.

 How to serve it

-How many people serve a crown
+How many people serve a rack of lamb

 Another option is to serve it as one of the main courses in an Italian 6-meal course.